|Check out these mature horns on this Big Daddy kudu!|

 None of this bothers me or makes me feel sad.
 None of those special dates would have any meaning if my dreadful heart condition hadn’t be discovered by the best doctor on the planet, Dr. Theo Stronkhorst, in Komtipoort, who essentially saved my life.

-Last night, at happy hour, Kathy, Don Linda, and Ken stopped by for sundowners and to celebrate Life with us before they headed out to dinner.
-It was wonderful to see them all, although I excluded myself from a glass of wine.
+Last night, at happy hour, Kathy, Don Linda, and Ken stopped by for sundowners and celebrated Life with us before they headed out to dinner.
+It was beautiful to see them all, although I excluded myself from a glass of wine.

 |Three Big Daddies stopped by together.|

 The conversation was lively and animated as we sat at the big table on the veranda after dark.
-It seemed like so long ago that we all were together when if fact it was only on Saturday night, February 9th that we had dinner together at Jabula to celebrate a good outcome for my upcoming triple bypass surgery, at that point only three days away.
+It seemed like so long ago that we all were together when in fact, it was only on Saturday night, February 9th, that we had dinner together at Jabula to celebrate a good outcome for my upcoming triple bypass surgery.
+At that point, only three days away.

 |This morning’s mongoose frenzy.|

 The four of them took off early this morning for an educational safari adventure studying birds of prey in Kruger National Park.
-I’m hoping to share some of their photos and a little information about these amazing birds once they start posting photos.
 It will feel as if we’re right there with them!
+I’m hoping to share some of their photos and a little information about these fantastic birds once they start posting photos.

-Instead, I’ll simply say, “Happy anniversary, my love.
-Now we have many more years to enjoy Life together.”
+Instead, I’ll say, “Happy anniversary, my love.
+Now we have many more years to enjoy life together.”
 What more could I ask for?
 Healing?
 It’s coming.
 I feel a tiny bit better each day.
 Last night my feet didn’t burn during the night.
-And although I awoke a few times feeling pain and stiffness, I could tell I am on the mend.
+And although I awoke a few times feeling pain and stiffness, I could tell I was on the mend.

 Coronary bypass surgery is a big operation.
-I have four major incisions in my body, a broken sternum and various sites healing after the insertion of tubes.
-The pain in the three over foot long incisions in my legs is painful making moving and walking as required difficult.
-The incision in my chest from my collarbone down to my stomach burns, itches and aches.
-The inside of my chest which was wired back together is painful as it stretches and strives to heal.
+I have four significant incisions in my body, a broken sternum, and various sites healing after the insertion of tubes.
+The three over-foot-long incisions in my legs are painful, making moving and walking as required difficult.
+The incision in my chest from my collarbone down to my stomach burns, itches, and aches.
+The inside of my chest, which was wired back together, is painful as it stretches and strives to heal.
 The pulled muscle in my right chest will take months to heal.

-But…I am alive…alive to celebrate this outstanding marriage and to continue our amazing world journey for as long as we are able.
+But…I am alive to celebrate this outstanding marriage and continue our fantastic world journey for as long as possible.